 JOHNS HOPKINS HOSPITAL, et al.

-- That the Plaintiff will dismiss her medical malpractice complaint against the individual defendants only with prejudice and the individual defendants will not be latter added as defendants.
+- The Plaintiff will dismiss her medical malpractice complaint against the individual defendants only with prejudice and the individual defendants will not be later added as defendants.

-- Defendants Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc, agree and stipulate that this dismissal with prejudice against the individual defendants shall in no way shape or form be utilized by any Defendant as a bar to the Plaintiff pursuing her claim against Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc.
+- Defendants Johns Hopkins Hospital and Johns Hopkins Community Physicians, Inc., agree and stipulate that any Defendant shall in no way, shape or form utilize this dismissal with prejudice against the individual defendants as a bar to the Plaintiff pursuing her claim against Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc.

-- Defendants Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc, hereby forever waive any defense that is based upon the fact that the Plaintiff has dismissed her claim against the individual defendants herein.
+- Defendants Johns Hopkins Hospital and Johns Hopkins Community Physicians, Inc., hereby forever waive any defense because Plaintiff has dismissed her claim against the individual defendants herein.

-- Defendants Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc, will take all steps necessary to make the individual defendants available to be deposed by the Plaintiff and agree that these depositions will take place at the Plaintiff’s attorneys’ law office in Baltimore, Maryland.
-This will include accepting service of any subpoena that may be issued for the individual defendants to appear for their respective depositions and the individual defendants agree that Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc, has permission to accept service for any subpoena that may be issued in the case at bar that directs them to appear for any deposition and for trial by and through their counsel.
+- Defendants Johns Hopkins Hospital and Johns Hopkins Community Physicians, Inc., will take all steps necessary to make the individual defendants available to be deposed by the Plaintiff and agree that these depositions will occur at the Plaintiff’s attorneys’ law office in Baltimore, Maryland.
+This will include accepting service of any subpoena that may be issued for the individual defendants to appear for their respective depositions.
+The individual defendants agree that Johns Hopkins Hospital and Johns Hopkins Community Physicians, Inc. have permission to accept service for any subpoena issued in the case at bar that directs them to appear for any deposition and trial by and through their counsel.

-- That Johns Hopkins Hospital, and Johns Hopkins Community Physicians, Inc, stipulate and agree that the Plaintiff can use the depositions of the individual doctors for any purpose permitted under Maryland Law and the Maryland Rules of Civil Procedure as if the individual defendants were still adverse parties to the litigation at bar.
-This specifically includes reading into evidence at trial the deposition testimony of the individual doctors provided that the testimony is otherwise admissible.
+- That Johns Hopkins Hospital and Johns Hopkins Community Physicians, Inc. stipulate and agree that Plaintiff can use the depositions of the individual doctors for any purpose permitted under Maryland Law and the Maryland Rules of Civil Procedure as if the individual defendants were still adverse parties to the litigation at bar.
+This includes explicitly reading into evidence at trial the deposition testimony of the individual doctors provided that the testimony is otherwise admissible.

-- That the individual defendants that are being dismissed from the litigation at bar agree and stipulate that they will appear for any duly noted deposition, and at trial, if so subpoenaed.
+- The individual defendants dismissed from the litigation at bar agree and stipulate that they will appear for any duly noted deposition and at trial if so subpoenaed.

-One thing is for sure: defense counsel loves to draft settlement releases that provide protection that they do not deserve.
+One thing is sure: defense counsel loves to draft settlement releases that provide protection they do not deserve.
 Most of it is harmless.
 Two things to keep a watch out for

 - Language that indemnifies the doctor or hospital for unforeseeable claims.